Type-driven Neural Programming by Example: Discussion

 Picking our dataset definitely felt like a dilemma.
 The dataset we used supported task functions of up to 3 nodes.
 We initially tried sampling only 20 programs upon evaluation to reduce running times, but to generate reliable accuracy graphs raised this to sampling 100 programs, which meant that 95\% of training time was in fact spent on accuracy evaluations.

-This put us in the undesirable position of having to choose between dataset sizes not conducive to strong generalization, versus increasing run-time and memory requirements.
+This put us in the undesirable position of having to choose between dataset sizes not conducive to strong generalization, versus increasing run-time and memory requirements, as an increase in the maximum number of nodes brings a potentially exponential growth in the size of the dataset.
 Facing a compiler-induced memory leak through our interpreter library~\citep{hintleak}, we felt compelled to err toward our current dataset of limited size to keep run-time requirements in check.

 We had in fact constructed a dataset of programs of up to 4 nodes, for which we were in fact able to confirm a lower level of overfit than on our current dataset, but had not evaluated on 100 samples during these runs, preventing us from generating reliable accuracy graphs for this.